On primitive ideals: Jacquet functor and Proof of Theorem

 Our proof of Proposition \ref{faithful} (and Proposition \ref{faithful2}) will be based on Gabber's Separation theorem, which we now recall, cf. [Ga] for more details.

-Let $\r=\n\rtimes\C\cd\bh$ be a solvable Lie algebra such that the adjoint $\bh$-action on $\n$ is diagonal with all the eigenvalues in $\Z_+$, as at the beginning of this section.
+Let $\r=\n\rtimes\C\cd\bh$ be an arbitrary finite dimensional solvable Lie algebra such that the adjoint $\bh$-action on $\n$ is diagonal with all the eigenvalues in $\Z_+$, as at the beginning of this section.
 Write $\U_\bullet\r$ and $\U_\bullet\n$ for the standard increasing filtrations on the corresponding enveloping algebras.
 Thus, $\gr(\U\n)= \sym{\n}$.
-Let $M$ be a left $\U\r$-module.
-The following is ([Ga], Theorem 1):